Adirraphael/sprout_social_data/README.md

 - YouTube
 - Twitter / X
 - Google My Business (last 30 days only — API limitation)

-## Networks NOT covered

-- Paid / Ad data (not available via Sprout API)
-- Google My Business profile analytics (not supported by API)
-- Yelp, TripAdvisor, Glassdoor (API restriction)
-- X / Twitter listening data (API restriction)

-## Automation

-The pipeline runs via **GitHub Actions** every Monday at 8am UTC.
-It can also be triggered manually from the Actions tab in GitHub.

-All credentials are stored securely as GitHub Secrets and are never exposed in the code.

-## Tech Stack

-- Python 3.10
-- Google BigQuery
-- GitHub Actions
-- Sprout Social API

 ## Requesting Additional Date Ranges